 To comply with cash handling responsibilities of unit heads, unit heads must:

-Ensure their unit complies with University policies and procedures regarding cash handling.
+Ensure their unit complies with system policies and procedures regarding cash handling.

 Establish and maintain written procedures that provide a clear accountability process for receiving, depositing, and protecting cash and checks.